- Majors and Minors

 - What Will You Do with an LSA Degree?

-Students should complete their first-year writing course in their first year, and must earn a C- or higher to meet the requirement.
+Students should complete their first-year writing course in their first three terms, and must earn a C- or higher to meet the requirement.
 This requirement should be satisfied before attempting a course to meet the Upper-Level Writing Requirement.
 Advanced Placement (AP) credit does not fulfill the FYWR.

 FYWR courses offered for a particular term can be found in the LSA Course Guide by using the “Skills Req” drop-down menu and selecting “First-Year Writing (FYWR)”.